 Department of Anthropology

 Buck Woodard is a cultural anthropologist specializing in historical and applied research, with a primary focus on the ethnohistory and ethnology of indigenous North America.
 His research interests include cosmology and ritual life, heritage tourism, indigeneity, political economy, and world-systems theory.
 Currently, Dr. Woodard is continuing fieldwork among Iroquoians in Oklahoma, New York, and Virginia.
 There, research topics include kinship and socio-political organization in opposition to state-level structures, revitalization of language use and food ways, and the ways in which the politics of food ways and subsistence play out in issues of sovereignty and public representation.
-Data from this fieldwork are contributing to an interdisciplinary working group on community-engaged scholarship (CES) in Indian Country.
+Data from this fieldwork are contributing to an interdisciplinary working group Community-Engaged Scholarship (CES) in Indian Country.
 Recent work in material culture research include a fellowship (2014) and interdisciplinary collaboration (2017) to study Algonquian objects at the Ashmolean Museum of Archaeology and Art in Oxford, UK, and a visiting position (2015-17) at the Muscarelle Museum of Art, as the co-curator for the exhibition Building the Brafferton: The Founding, Funding, and Legacy of America’s Indian School (2016-17).
 Previously, Dr. Woodard directed the Colonial Williamsburg Foundation’s American Indian Initiative (2008-16) and Historic Jamestowne’s Indigenous Chesapeake (2009-14).
-Both programs were applied public anthropology, utilizing ethnographic fieldwork and civic engagement to collaborate with state-recognized and federally acknowledged American Indian communities.
+Both programs were applied public anthropology, utilizing ethnographic fieldwork and civic engagement to collaborate with federally acknowledged and state-recognized American Indian communities.

 Ph.D.
 Historical Anthropology, College of William & Mary; M.A.
 Cultural Anthropology, College of William & Mary